Weʼre raising £2,500 to Build toilet and shower facilities for Ambalahonko village in Madagascar!

 Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered charity.

 The page owner is responsible for the distribution of funds raised.

 We need your help to improve health in the rural village of Ambalahonko, Madagascar, by raising funds for the construction of toilet and shower facilities!

 Please read below for some information about the village, the conditions prior to WC/Shower construction and goals!
-Credit to Nick Wilson for the wonderful video and information.
+Credit to Nick and Laura for the wonderful video and information.

 Access to safe drinking water and sanitation is poor in Madagascar, especially in rural areas, where only 29% of families use improved drinking water sources, and only 11% use adequate sanitation facilities.
 This is the case for the village of Ambalahonko, on the island of Nosy Be, Madagascar.
 The village contains approximately 100 residents (including 60 children), who until October 2018, has no access to toilet or shower facilities.

 Villagers often use the mangrove forest, where the children also bathe and play, as a toilet.
 This increases their exposure to waterborne diseases and parasites, especially as water levels rise, carrying waste into the village to surround many of the houses.
 Growing used to this from a young age, children are unaware of the need to change their habits and there is no alternative for parents to teach.
 Villagers rarely access running water to wash hands after going to the toilet, or must use the communal basin (shown below).
 This tap and trough was built over 20 years ago and now drainage is slow.
 Stagnant water sits there throughout each day, despite frequent use for washing clothes, bodies, pots and pans and even cleaning after going to the toilet.
 This multi-use of the basin actually increases the risk of diseases, such as Typhoid Fever, which is spread by transferring urine and faeces to eyes or mouth, either directly or by contaminating food and communal water.